Ala Talabani: Career

+Political Life

 Talabani was one of the members of the Kurdistan Alliance (KA) elected to the Iraqi Transition National Assembly in January 2005.
 The same year, she entered the Council of Representatives of Iraq and retained her membership following the 2010 Iraqi parliamentary election.
 In 2014, she became the only woman from Kirkuk Province to win the 2014 parliamentary elections by a popular vote.
 She is the leader of PUK in the Council of Representatives.